Skip to main content

 }

-Leveraging swift language the player also provides observable properties.
-The playbackState, isSeeking and isBuffering properties could be observed for state changes.
+The player also provides observable properties.
+You can observe the playbackState, isSeeking, and isBuffering properties for state changes.

 player.playbackState.add(self) { (oldValue, newValue) in